Battles of the Kasiya Forest

-On September 12 and 13, 2013, Nigerian forces stormed a Boko Haram camp in the Kasiya forest in northeast Borno State, Nigeria, killing around 150 militants and sixteen soldiers.
+On 12 and 13 September 2013, Nigerian forces stormed a Boko Haram camp in the Kasiya forest in northeast Borno State, Nigeria, killing around 150 militants and sixteen soldiers.
 The day afterward, the surviving Boko Haram militants ambushed a different group of Nigerian soldiers on the outskirts of the Kasiya forest near Kangarwa, killing 40 soldiera and leaving 65 others missing.

 Background

 Boko Haram emerged in 2009 as a jihadist social and political movement in a failed rebellion in northeast Nigeria.
 Throughout the following years, Abubakar Shekau unified militant Islamist groups in the region and continued to foment the rebellion against the Nigerian government, conducting terrorist attacks and bombings in cities and communities across the region.
 The area around the Kasiya forest had been a known Boko Haram hub of activity, with the group using their base in the forest to kill 40 Nigerian soldiers in Gashua in May.
 The base itself was extremely well-defended and highly fortified.